mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/additional concepts/When only onDestroy is called for an activity without onPause() and onStop().md

 ###### When only onDestroy is called for an activity without onPause() and onStop()?

-answer :
+Answer :

-when you calling finish() in onCreate function only onDestory is calling.
+When you calling finish() in onCreate function only onDestory is calling.

-consider you doing some opration in onCreate function after all you calling finish()
+Consider you doing some opration in onCreate function after all you calling finish()
 ```kt
 class MainActivity():AppCompatActivity(){